moritzheiber/laptop-provisioning/README.md

 # Laptop Provisioning ![test](https://github.com/moritzheiber/laptop-provisioning/workflows/test/badge.svg)

-This is a set of [mitamae](https://github.com/itamae-kitchen/mitamae) recipes to configure my Ubuntu-based laptop (currently Ubuntu "Jammy Jellyfish" 22.04 LTS).
+This is a set of [mitamae](https://github.com/itamae-kitchen/mitamae) recipes to configure my Ubuntu-based laptop (currently Ubuntu "Kinetic Kudu" 22.10).

-Should you have questions/concerns/ideas for improvements just send me a message, hit me up on [Mastodon](https://mastodon.social/@moritzheiber) or submit a PR.
+Should you have questions/concerns/ideas for improvements just send me a message, hit me up on [Mastodon](https://social.heiber.im/@moritz) or submit a PR.
 Thanks!

 _Note: Prior to using mitamae recipes this repository contained a set of Ansible playbooks.
 They are archived in the `ansible` branch._